 Ruled by Christ's love.
 5:11-15

 v11.
 In the previous verse Paul had mentioned the fact that everyone must stand before the judgment seat of Christ.
 This truth, although not the prime motivation for his service to Christ, none-the-less prompts him, for the sake of the lost, to strive in the work of evangelism.
-Paul's other-person ministry focus is plain to God, and hopefully, plain to his readers.
+Paul's other-person-centered ministry is plain to God, and hopefully, plain to his readers.

 v12.
 Paul feels that he must qualify his words since he doesn't want his readers to think that he is into bragging.
 None-the-less, he does want them to be proud of him and his team for their total dedication to evangelism, particularly in the face of those who are critical of his ministry.
 Paul's focus on the free grace of God made him enemies of those who, in the early church, believed that a person's obedience to the Mosaic law played a part in accessing God's promised blessings.
 Paul's assessment of these "false teachers" is that they are hypocrites; they are full of outward performance, but empty before God.